 Iron-on neoprene reinforcement patches

-When the cut or tear is all the way through the neoprene and lining it’s advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger, avoid water leakage and to avoid it tearing again.
-These patches or reinforcement tape, also called Melco tape can be bought through your local wetsuit repair shop.
-These patches or tape have a hot melt glue layer attached to the back of them.
+When the cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger, avoid water leakage and to avoid it tearing again.
+These patches or reinforcement tape, also called Melco tape, can be bought through your local wetsuit repair shop.
+These patches have a hot melt glue layer attached to the back of them.
 They can be ironed on with a normal iron, but always make sure you use wax paper or baking paper in between the iron and the wetsuit.
 A different way of reinforcing the inside of a tear, or wetsuit seam repair, is to glue on a thin strip of thin neoprene, called neoprene tape.
 This can be glued on with normal wetsuit glue but is not a clean looking as hot melt tape.

-Zip repair or replacement
+Wetsuit zip repair or replacement